ChrisnNg/cat_park/README.md

 # cat_park

 If you can't park, use cat_park!
 This project was created by Chris and Thomas (CaT) to solve the problems of finding parking in metro Vancouver.
-Included in this app are all the parking meters in Vancouver and a crime heatmap to see where it is safer to park relative to the area.
-This app was designed with mobile useage in mind and thus includes responsive UI.
+Using the Vancouver Police Department's open data set, we created an
+        interactive heat map using 534,506 records of crimes.
+Our backend is made with Golang and each click on the map sends a spatial query request into our Postgres with Postgis database and fetches and renders a custom cluster marker set for all parking meters within 500 meters of the click.

 ## Demo: